 The base ring R can be any ring.
 In our research we primarily consider splines over the integers and the integers modulo a prime power and answer the aforementioned questions in this context.
 We present an algorithm to produce minimum generating sets for splines on connected graphs over the integers modulo a prime power.
 A graph theoretic corollary of this algorithm quickly determines the minimum number of generators for splines over the integers modulo a prime power.
-We complete the classification of splines over the integers modulo a prime power.
-We complete the classification of splines over the integers modulo a prime power.
-We complete the classification of splines over the integers modulo a prime power.
+We complete the classification of splines over the integers modulo a prime power with multiplication tables of the minimum generating set elements given by the aforementioned algorithm.
 We give an extension of our algorithm to produce minimum generating sets over the integers modulo a prime power that produces bases for splines over the integers.